ylxxwx/OSPath/26-lock/README.md

-*Concepts you may want to Google beforehand: malloc*
+*Concepts you may want to Google beforehand: lock mutex*

-**Goal: Implement a memory allocator**
+**Goal: Implement a yieldlock and mutex**

-We will add a kernel memory allocator to `libc/mem.c`and `mem/nofree_mem.c`.
-It is implemented as a simple pointer to free memory, which keeps growing.

-There are two set of memory management interfaces.

-One set consists of kmalloc/kmalloc_a/kmalloc_ap, it manages the memory from 0x00000000 to 0xA00000.
-And these memory is not able to be freed.
-This set of memory management is located in mem/nofree_mem.c.

-Another set of memory management is located in lib/mem.c, which manages memory virtual address from 0xc0000000 to 0xFFFFFFFF.
-This is a dynamic heap, can be freed.

-u32  kmalloc(u32 size);
-u32  kmalloc_a(u32 size, int align);
-u32  kmalloc_ap(u32 size, int align, u32 *phy);

-And in this task, the gdt tabel is moved to address 0x00000000, so we can get full use of address till 0xA00000.
+To inplement a mutex, we need a list first.

+yieldock depends on the atomic operator xchange.

+From the shell, we use comand "SYNC" to create two user kernel threads, which try to read/write a share parameter "count".
+Without yieldlock, we can see the sync issues from screen print.

+With yieldlock, this issue is gone.